 Tooth Preparation

 Dr. Weinstock will begin the procedure by using local anesthesia to numb the tooth for your comfort.
 He will then prepare the tooth by removing a small amount of the natural tooth structure to accommodate the dental crown.
 If you are anxious about this part of the procedure, we offer dental sedation options to calm nerves.
-Our goal is to make the treatment as comfortable and pain-free of an experience as possible.
+Our goal is to make the treatment as comfortable and pain-free as possible.

 Dental Impressions